Obesity in Pregnancy

 - Exercise regularly.
 Exercise can help you lose weight and it can help to improve your health.
 Ask about the best exercise plan for you.

 - Take folic acid supplements.
-Folic acid is a B vitamin that helps to decrease the risk of certain birth defects, such as spina bifida.
+Folic acid is a B vitamin that helps to lower the risk for certain birth defects, such as spina bifida.
 You need to have enough folic acid in your body before and during your pregnancy to decrease this risk.
 Birth defects can happen in the early part of pregnancy when you may not know that you are pregnant.
 You may need 400 to 800 mcg of folic acid each day.

-What are the ways obesity can affect my pregnancy?
+How can obesity affect my pregnancy?

 Obesity can increase your risk of the following health problems: